-On paper, Windows 11 offers enhanced performance for gaming, but you will only see a significant improvement compared to Windows 10 if your device is powerful enough.
+On paper, Windows 11 offers enhanced performance for gaming, but you will only see a significant improvement compared to 10 if your device is powerful enough.

 The truth is that most PC gamers won’t notice a significant difference after improving to Windows 11, especially if you have an older PC.

-In fact, if your PC is older than 4 years, it will likely not be supported by Windows 11.
+If your PC is older than 4 years, it will likely not be supported by Windows 11.

 However, Windows 11 does have noticeable improvements in all-around system performance.